target/row-types/examples/TypeSurgery.md

 For a simple case like this, we can do almost the same thing with row-types.
 The main difference is that what generic-data-surgery calls an operating room, we simply call a row-types record (or variant).
-Indeed, instead of going to and from the OR, we go to and from the native type using `Rec.toNative` and `Rec.fromNative`.
+Indeed, instead of going to and from the OR, we can go to and from the native type using `Rec.toNative` and `Rec.fromNative`.
 Specifically:

-- In place of `toOR'`, we call `Rec.fromNative` to convert from a native Haskell type to a row-types record.
+- Because row-types records are generic themselves, we don't actually need an operation like `toOR'`.
+The result of `genericParseJSON` will be inferred as the appropriate row-types record directly, and we can start with the expression to modify it.

 - In place of `modifyRField @"payload" defString`, we do a lensy operation to change the record.
 In this case, we could write